Implicit and Explicit Commonsense for Multi-sentence Video Captioning: Related Works

 \section{Related Works}

 \textbf{Video Captioning.} Video captioning was first tackled with rule-based models~\cite{das2013thousand, kojima2002natural}.
 These methods detect the actions and objects in the video frames and use templates to combine them into sentences.
-With the success of machine translating systems~\cite{DBLP:journals/corr/BahdanauCB14,rohrbach2013translating, sutskever2014sequence}, later works~\cite{venugopalan2015sequence,yao2015describing} move away from rule-based methods and frame the captioning task as one of machine translation with encoder-decoder designs.
+With the success of machine translating systems~\cite{DBLP:journals/corr/BahdanauCB14,rohrbach2013translating, sutskever2014sequence}, later works~\cite{venugopalan2015sequence,yao2015describing} moved away from rule-based methods and framed the captioning task as one of machine translation with encoder-decoder designs.
 Specifically, the encoder takes a set of video features and accumulates the hidden state which then is passed to a decoder for captioning.
 Early works extend the visual encoder from a $2$D CNN module to $3$D CNNs~\cite{carreira2017quo, xie2017rethinking}.
 Chen \etal~\cite{chen2019motion} use attention strategies to temporally aggregate the entire video for better-capturing motion dynamics.
-To alleviate the computational challenge of using expensive $3$D CNNs applied to dense frame inputs, Seo \etal~\cite{seo2022end} use a Transformer-based encoder applied to raw pixels, sampled at a coarse rate to better capture long context. {To leverage commonsense, Chadha \etal~\cite{Chadha2020iPerceive} propose iPerceive which generates common-sense features by inferring causal relationships between events in videos.
-In contrast, we leverage commonsense as priors for the next sentence generation.}
+To alleviate the computational challenge of using expensive $3$D CNNs applied to dense frame inputs, Seo \etal~\cite{seo2022end} use a Transformer-based encoder applied to raw pixels, sampled at a coarse rate to better capture long context.
+To leverage commonsense, Chadha \etal~\cite{Chadha2020iPerceive} propose iPerceive which generates common-sense features by inferring causal relationships between events in videos.
+In contrast, we leverage commonsense as priors for the next sentence generation.
+Mun \etal~\cite{mun2019streamlined} utilize the ``context'' derived from prior {\em inferred} captions to generate the next caption; our method, in contrast, capitalizes on the commonsense knowledge that cannot be directly acquired from the video data -- showcasing our model's ability to imagine alternative insights.